Almarch/mlflow-stack/README.md

 ```sh
 minikube addons enable ingress -p my-mlflow
 ```

-Build the notebook & mlflow images and load them.

 MLflow is light enough and can be built locally then pushed to the cluster: